JoseBlanca/seq_crumbs/doc/available_crumbs.rst

     It filters the sequences according to its mean quality.

 filter_by_length
-    It filters sequences according to a length threshold.
+    It filters sequences according to maximum and minimum length thresholds.

 filter_by_name
   It filters the sequences with a list of names given in a file.